dgraph-io/cloud-docs/content/admin/schema-modes.md

 Flexible mode is suitable for users who are already familiar with Dgraph.
-Flexible mode removes any restrictions on schemas and mutations, and also provides access to advanced Dgraph features like directly altering the schema with the `/alter` HTTP and GRPC endpoints.
+Flexible mode removes any restrictions on schemas and mutations, and also provides access to advanced Dgraph features like:

-Running your backend in flexible mode is also a requirement for upcoming features such as support for access control lists (ACL).
+* Directly altering the schema with the `/alter` HTTP and GRPC endpoints.
+* Support for access control lists (ACLs).

 ## Changing your Schema Mode

 To change your schema mode, go to the
 [settings page](https://cloud.dgraph.io/_/settings), click the <kbd>Advanced</kbd> tab,
 and then select a mode from the **Schema Mode** list box.

+### Changing your Schema Mode with the `/alter` endpoint

+{{% notice "tip" %}}
+Dgraph Labs recommends using the Dgraph Cloud [settings page](https://cloud.dgraph.io/_/settings) to alter your schema mode for most scenarios, instead of using the `/alter` endpoint.
+{{% /notice %}}

+You can alter your schema mode directly in the schema using the `/alter` HTTP and GRPC endpoints.
+To set your schema mode, configure `UpdateOption` to use one of the following values in your schema:

+* To use Read Only mode, set `UpdateOption` to `readonly`
+* To use Strict mode, set `UpdateOption` to `graphql`
+* To use Flexible mode, set `UpdateOption` to `flexible`